 Now let’s say that it is us and not Jesus experiencing someone's condemnation.
 It would then be possible that we did something wrong or unkind to initiate the condemnation.
 If so, and we are aware of it, then it is a test of humility to admit it.
 But that does not mean that we are obligated to tolerate someone else’s verbal abuse if that is what their condemnation was.
 But let’s say their condemnation is unjustified.
 We can use active listening to help the situation.
 For example: "John, that (behaviour) is not like you.
 What's up?"; In that way we are not condemning them, and we are also not suppressing our feelings or avoiding conflict.
 Men are usually more likely to suppress their feelings.
 Suppressing negative ones (dis-ease) eventually cycles down to manifest in physical disease.
 (See Balancing Your 4 "Bodies" page for more on this.)
 Suppressing positive emotions just deprives all those involved of a much richer and more rewarding life, and the health benefits that accompany joy and humour.

 Some of the suggestions on this page are easier said than done, and usually require some personal psychology work.
-For more on this, see Personal Psychology on the Links page and the References at the bottom of this page.
+For more on this, see the References at the bottom of this page.

 The balance between being assertive and staying harmonious.